Ten Tips for Teaching Teens

 Natalie is sprouting blackheads.
 Ethan feels a sudden need to be cool.
 Sophia was flat-chested last month but today is wearing the bra she definitely needs.
-Kit shot up four inches over the summer and none of his pants are long enough.
+Jason shot up four inches over the summer and none of his pants are long enough.
 Rich has the beginnings of dark fuzz on his upper lip.
 Annette keeps crying.
 Not about anything in particular.
 Just crying.

 It's easy to spot the start of the teenage years.